bgin-global/sgip/draft_ToR.md

 tasks the rapporteurs of the study group

 * to assess the viability of establishing a Working Group on IAM, Privacy, and Key Management; and
-* to create a [draft charter](https://github.com/bgin-global/sgip/blob/master/draft_charter.md) for the WG.
+* to create a [draft charter](https://github.com/bgin-global/sgip/blob/master/draft_charter.md) for the WG

+through the discussion and contributions through email list and GitHub repository.

 The rapporteurs are requested to provide their result in time for the next
 BGIN Online Meeting.